-6 hands-on ways to turn a dusty folder into a consistent eLearning experience.
+5 hands-on steps to turn a dusty folder into a consistent eLearning experience.

 Imagine a game with no rules.
-Players are rushing around the playground yelling; one player is trying to kick a ball, another to bat it, someone has set up a net in the middle, and above everything, there are random numbers flashing on the scoreboard.
-It’d hardly be a game.
+Players are rushing around the playground yelling; one player is trying to kick a ball, another to bat it, someone has set up a net in the middle, and on top of everything, there are random numbers flashing on the scoreboard.
+It would hardly be a fun game to play.

-Rules and restrictions define what the game is, its goal, and how to win it.
+Rules and restrictions define what a game is, as well as its goal and how to win it.
 The same principle works for business.
-Just like a player’s handbook, an employee handbook establishes the rules and boundaries for work in the company.
+Just like a participant’s handbook, an employee handbook establishes the rules and boundaries for work in the company.

 An employee handbook is a manual that employers often give their newly hired staff during the onboarding process.
-It provides basic job-related information, both sublime (the company’s mission, values, and culture) and mundane (working hours, rules, policies, perks, etc.).
-The purpose of the handbook is to manage expectations and communicate what’s expected from employees and what’s unwelcome.
+The purpose of the handbook is to manage expectations and help HR teams communicate what’s expected from employees and what is undesirable.

-The issue with employee handbooks is that they’re often a one-time tool.
-You hand it over with a welcome pack and cross your fingers that a newbie will read it from cover to cover.
-And they’re huge.
+A common issue with employee handbooks is that they’re often regarded as a one-time tool.
+You hand it over with a welcome pack during the stage of onboarding and cross your fingers, hoping that a newbie will read it from cover to cover.
+And they are huge.

-Also, it’d be foolish to assume that once employees read the handbook, they’ll remember it.
+With one-time thick tomes, it would be foolish to assume that once employees will remember the contents of the handbook after they finish reading it.
 On the contrary, our memory needs ongoing reminders that the information is worth retaining.

-How to Make Everlasting and Evergreen Employee Handbook? — Make It Digital!
+Want to Make an Evergreen Employee Handbook?
+Make It Digital!

 For example, Motley Fool, a financial advice company, made a website instead of a paper edition.
 It includes information about the company’s purpose, values, culture, benefits, and approaches to work.